St. Peters Restorative Dentistry

 Wisdom Tooth Extractions

 Wisdom teeth are the last to emerge in patients’ smiles, and this causes a number of oral health concerns, including impaction (the tooth’s inability to erupt), crowding, and the shifting of previous orthodontic work.
-If Dr. Cayo believes developing third molars will be a concern, she may recommend extraction in order to prevent damage.
+If Dr. Makwana believes developing third molars will be a concern, he may recommend extraction in order to prevent damage.
 Depending on how these teeth develop, our team may be able to “pull” teeth or use forceps to extract teeth, but in many cases, wisdom teeth need to be surgically removed.

 Root Canal Therapy